rails/rails/actioncable/README.md

 pubsub link where anything transmitted by the broadcaster is sent directly to the channel subscribers who are streaming that named broadcasting.

 As you can see, this is a fairly deep architectural stack.
-There's a lot of new terminology to identify the new pieces, and on top of that, you're dealing with both client and server side reflections of each unit.
+There's a lot of new terminologies to identify the new pieces, and on top of that, you're dealing with both client and server side reflections of each unit.